Questions about these policies may be directed to Campus Safety

 Alcohol, Drug and Firearm Policies

-Haverford complies with all federal, state, and local laws, including those which regulate the possession, use, and sale of alcoholic beverages, controlled substances, and firearms.
-Employees are notified by Human Resources of all pertinent regulations.
+Haverford complies with all federal, state, and local laws, including those that regulate the possession, use, and sale of alcoholic beverages, controlled substances, and firearms.

 Officers of the Campus Safety Department are responsible for locking and unlocking campus buildings according to the scheduled use of these buildings during the academic year as well as for special events.
 Employees’ access to the institution’s facilities is on an “as-needed” basis, and incorporates strict card access and key control procedures.
 Visitors to the campus seeking access to facilities must do so through an individual host, the sponsoring department, Campus Safety, or the Events Office.

 During low-occupancy periods such as school breaks and vacations, the Campus Safety Department regularly checks and patrols the residence halls.
 During periods that buildings are not occupied, they are secured in such a manner that a student’s OneCard and key will not unlock the doors.
 Entrance to these specially secured buildings is by request to the Department, and upon proper identification only.

 Access to Haverford’s residence facilities is limited to those with proper authorization.
 The Dean’s staff, employees of the Facilities Management, Housekeepers, and Campus Safety personnel may only enter individual rooms on specific business.

 Card Access and privileges to academic areas such as labs are granted by the academic department heads and are maintained by Campus Safety.
 Access hours to these academic areas are determined by each individual department and are subject to change.